Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Corporate Social Responsibility has become so popular, that over 80% of companies worldwide now participate in the United Nations Global Compact (the world’s largest corporate sustainability initiative) since its inauguration in 2000.

-Companies are realizing that setting up a robust and solid CSR policy isn’t only beneficial to the society, but also to themselves.
+Companies are realizing that setting up a solid CSR policy isn’t only beneficial to society, but also to the workforce.

-Below are a few benefits of Corporate Social Responsibility:
+Below are a few benefits of Social Responsibility:

 Customers (especially millennials) access public image when choosing brands to associate with.

-Simple gestures like employees volunteering an hour every week at a charity demonstrate that you're a company committed to helping people.
+Simple gestures like employees volunteering an hour every week at a charity demonstrate that you're a company committed to helping people and are good examples of social responsibility in the workplace.
 This means that you’ll appear more appealing to consumers.

 Furthermore, when you’re committed to ethical practices, the news will spread.
 As a result, more people get to hear about your brand, thereby creating an improved awareness.